 From football, cricket, athletics and dance to over 50 pupils taking part in Blackpool Youth Games in the summer.
 Westminster pupils regularly participate in sporting events and competitions across the school year.
 We believe that sports are great for developing a pupil’s character and moral principles through fair play; this is evident in any sport or activity they take part in at school.
 The importance of teamwork and working together with peers and teammates is a life skill that will stay with them for all their future endeavours, and their involvement teaches vital lessons about team spirit.

-Our Year 6 children have the opportunity to take part in a residential adventure break at PGL.
+Our Year 6 children have the opportunity to take part in a residential adventure break, this year's is booked for Summer 2022 at Waterpark Lakeland Adventure Centre, Coniston, Cumbria with the hope of funding all of Y6 pupils for a two and a half day visit.
 Here they learn many new skills from den building to kayaking whilst learning how to be more independent and surviving away from home for 3 days!
 Activities such as archery, climbing and zip wiring push the boundary of bravery, challenge and self belief.
 Whilst den building, kayaking and raft building help build vital team work skills.